ben-marshall/microcoder/docs/programs-instructions.md

     d = (a * b) + c
 end

-// Split two 32 bit variables into 4 16 bit varables and add them together.
+// Split two 32 bit variables into 4 16 bit variables and add them together.
 // Store the result in a different variable. define add_double_16
     argument variable [31:0] a